-Most discussions of sleep apnea focus on obstructive sleep apnea and its treatment.
+Most discussions of sleep apnea focus on obstructive sleep apnea (OSA) and its treatment.
 Sleep apneas, however, come in more than one form.

-In some cases the sleeping CSA patient displays not a periodic failure to breathe at all but a periodic shallow breathing or underbreathing that alternates with deep overbreathing, a condition known as Cheyne-Stokes breathing.
-Estimates vary as to the frequency of central sleep apnea.
+In some cases the sleeping CSA sufferer displays a periodic shallow breathing or under-breathing that alternates with deep over-breathing, a condition known as Cheyne-Stokes breathing (CSB) Estimates vary as to the frequency of central sleep apnea.
 Some say it accounts for 20 percent of all cases of sleep apnea.

 The symptoms of central sleep apnea are for the most part the same as those of obstructive sleep apnea.
 They include chronic fatigue, daytime sleepiness, morning headaches and restless sleep.
 But if the cause is a neurological disease, the CSA sufferer may also experience difficulty swallowing, voice changes, and an overall sense of weakness and numbness.
 A thorough sleep study with polysomnography will show whether the lapses in breathing result from airway blockage or irregular breathe signals from the brain.

-CSA frequently occurs among people who are seriously ill from other causes: chronic heart failure; diseases of and injuries to the brainstem, the upper terminus of the spine, which controls breathing; Parkinson’s disease; stroke; kidney failure; even severe arthritis with degenerative changes to the cervical spine and base of the skull.
+CSA frequently occurs among people who are seriously ill from other causes: chronic heart failure; diseases of and injuries to the brainstem; the upper terminus of the spine; which controls breathing; Parkinson’s Disease; stroke; kidney failure; even severe arthritis with degenerative changes to the cervical spine and base of the skull.

 An online discussion of central sleep apnea prepared by experts at Minnesota’s Mayo Clinic breaks the disease down into five types:

 Treatment of these complex varieties of CSA generally call for aggressive treatment of the accompanying condition by another medical specialist, for example, a cardiologist in the case of heart failure.

-Aside from those patients, about half of those suffering from CSA can be managed on CPAP alone, Coppola said.
-In others, he continued, the CSA patient may be assisted by a device known as adaptive servo-ventilator, which monitors the patient‘s breathing and kicks in with extra pressure, which may be mixed with extra oxygen, when the normal respiration pattern breaks down.
+Aside from those patients, about half of those suffering from CSA can be managed on CPAP alone.
+The CSA patient may also be assisted by a device known as adaptive servo-ventilator (ASV), which monitors the patient‘s breathing and kicks in with extra pressure, which may be mixed with extra oxygen, when the normal respiration pattern breaks down.

 Some patients are helped by unvented CPAP masks, which tend to raise the level of retained carbon dioxide in the blood.
-This in turn raises the blood’s acidity and that tends to damp down overbreathing.
-The elimination of overbreathing discourages the shallow underbreathing that typically follows in classic examples of Cheyne-Stokes breathing..

-The effect of using an unvented mask is much the same as the effect of breathing into a paper bag, a homespun technique slowing overbreathing, or hyperventilation, as it is technically known.
+This in turn raises the blood’s acidity and that tends to damp down over-breathing.
+The elimination of over-breathing discourages the shallow under-breathing that typically follows in classic examples of CSB.
+The effect of using an unvented mask is much the same as the effect of breathing into a paper bag, a homespun technique slowing over-breathing, or hyper-ventilation, as it is technically known.